datatrails/datatrails-python/README.rst

 Command Line
 ------------

-This functionality is also available with the CLI tool :code:`archivist_runner`, which is bundled with version v0.10 onwards of the :code:`rkvst-archivist`.
+This functionality is also available with the CLI tool :code:`archivist_runner`, which is bundled with version v0.10 onwards of the :code:`datatrails-archivist`.

 You can verify the installation by running the following: